Pob4acke/homebridge_idasen/README.md

 # homebridge_idasen
 Script and explanation to control an Ikea Idasen standing desk with Apple home

+##Important note
+No further development on this, as there is a proper homebridge plugin now: [homebridge-linak](https://github.com/vniehues/homebridge-linak)

 ## Set up

 ### Prerequisites